Search bar features

 A dictionary of common word synonyms is bundled with ThoughtSpot.
 The dictionary contains synonyms for common terms that occur in data.
 For example, if you type in “gross”, and that word is not found, ThoughtSpot will consider it a synonym for “revenue”.
 We use the WordNet library of terms, which takes word proximity into account, and weights words by similarity to the target term.

 This frees you from having to know the exact term or column name used in a data source.
-You can still find the answer in many cases, if you type a word with the same meaning as a different word that occurs in the data.
+You can still find the Answer in many cases, if you type a word with the same meaning as a different word that occurs in the data.

 If you type an unrecognized search term, ThoughtSpot offers you tips on searching.
 The search help appears when you type a term that isn’t understood by ThoughtSpot and then press the Enter key.
+Select Try sample searches to use Search Assist to learn how to search data.